-After the final submission of the application to the ETB, there will be no communication to applicant organisations regarding the status of their application, until such time that DCYA gives its final decision on the outcome of the application.
-If however, clarifications are required from applicant organisations after the submission date they should be responded to promptly.
+After the final submission of the application to the ETB, there will be no communication to applicant organisations regarding the status of their application, until such time that DCEDIY gives its final decision on the outcome of the application.

 11. Processing the Application Form